julianpoemp/oc-backup/README.md

 3. You need enough disk space on your server (min. twice the size of your owncloud directory).

 ## Examplle config file
-Assuming your data firectory and your owncloud directory are in the same folder called "myowncloud.com":
+Assuming your data directory and your owncloud directory are in the same folder called "myowncloud.com":
 ````
 domainPath=/path/to/myowncloud.com
 configPath=/path/to/myowncloud.com/owncloud/config/config.php